-Posteroanterior CXR will show an effusion of >200 mL of fluid.
-An ultrasound, chest CT scan, or lateral decubitus study indicates whether the fluid is free-flowing or loculated, and whether or not septations are present.
+Posteroanterior chest x-ray will show an effusion of >200 mL of fluid.
+An ultrasound, chest computed tomography scan, or lateral decubitus study indicates whether the fluid is free-flowing or loculated, and whether or not septations are present.

 Aspiration and evaluation of the pleural fluid with biochemistry, cytology, and culture determines the nature of the effusion.